 There are many fighting and crafting jobs to choose from in Final Fantasy XIV, and it can be confusing for new players.
 In comparison with many other MMOs, this one allows for much flexibility on job choices.
 Switching between two jobs is as easy as one button, and all of them are pretty well balanced.

 On the crafting side, it’s also true—you will find a use for every Disciple of the Hand and Disciple of the Land job.
-Leveling them up is very important, since they offer functionalities that will improve your game experience, such as Materia melding and Desynthesis.
+Leveling them up is very important, since they offer functionalities that will improve your game experiences, like Materia melding and Desynthesis.

 The best crafting and gathering jobs to level up in Final Fantasy XIV